 Choice of underwear does not impact fertility

-Birth control choices do have fertility impact
+Birth control choices do have a fertility impact

 The method of contraception adopted by a woman does affect conception.
 Different forms of contraceptive methods do matter while trying to conceive.